March Gardening Calendar

 - Weeks 3-4: Aphids begin to hatch on fruit trees as the buds begin to open.

 - Weeks 3-4: Apply dormant oil sprays now.
-Choose a dry day when freezing temperatures are not
+Choose a dry day when freezing temperatures are not expected.

 - Weeks 3-4: Spray peach trees with a fungicide for the control of peach leaf curl disease.